thombashi/pytablewriter/README.rst

     - Padding
     - Decimal places of numbers
 - Multibyte character support
-- Write table to a stream such as a file/standard-output/string-buffer
+- Write table to a stream such as a file/standard-output/string-buffer/Jupyter-Notebook
 - Get rendered tabular text
+- ANSI color support

 Examples
 ==========